Beale's Cut Stagecoach Pass: History

 Still in existence today, it is no longer passable by automobiles.
 It suffered a partial collapse during the Northridge Earthquake, on January 17, 1994, and now is about 30 ft deep.
-It is visible from the Sierra Highway about one mile north from the intersection of The Old Road and Sierra Highway, just after the first bridge under SR 14.
-It lies between Sierra Highway and the new freeway, about a quarter-mile to the northeast of a stone marker.
+It is visible from the Sierra Highway about 1 mi north from the intersection of The Old Road and Sierra Highway, just after the first bridge under SR 14.
+It lies between Sierra Highway and the new freeway, about 0.25 mi to the northeast of a stone marker.
 Beale's Cut is difficult to find today because it is fenced off and not close enough to the Sierra Highway to be easily seen.

-The pass originally discovered in August 1769 by Catalan explorer Gaspar de Portolà, the pass today is named for Henry Newhall, a businessman in the area during the 19th century.
+The pass, originally discovered in August 1769 by Catalan explorer Gaspar de Portolà, is today named for Henry Newhall, a businessman in the area during the 19th century.

-In 1910 the 435 ft Newhall Auto Tunnel was built a quarter-mile northwest of Beale's Cut.
-The tunnel was 17.5 ft wide and two-way traffic through it was slow.
+In 1910, the 435 ft Newhall Auto Tunnel was built a quarter-mile northwest of Beale's Cut.
+The tunnel was 17.5 ft wide, and two-way traffic through it was slow.

-The California Division of Highways decided to replace the tunnel; in July 1938 work started to remove the rock above the tunnel to create a four-lane highway.
+The California Division of Highways decided to replace the tunnel; in July 1938, work started to remove the rock above the tunnel to create a four-lane highway.
 The road was first known as US Highway 6, then state Highway 14, and finally the present-day Sierra Highway.
 The cut for the tunnel is west of today's Highway 14.

 Films

 Beale's Cut appeared in many silent western movies.
 The location became a favorite of movie producers like John Ford and D. W. Griffith.
-In Ford's 1923 film Three Jumps Ahead, American cowboy star Tom Mix is filmed jumping over the pass, although it has been widely debated among film historians whether Mix himself made the jump, with any of a number of stuntmen claiming credit for it while some experts believe the jump was achieved purely through special effects.
+In Ford's 1923 film Three Jumps Ahead, American cowboy star Tom Mix is filmed jumping over the pass, although it has been debated among film historians whether Mix himself made the jump, with any of a number of stuntmen claiming credit for it while some experts believe the jump was achieved purely through special effects.
 John Ford used the location in at least four films over a twenty-year period beginning as early as 1917.
-Brief clips of the cut appear in the 1932 The Devil Horse film and 1939 Stagecoach film.
+Brief clips of the cut appear in 1932's The Devil Horse and 1939's Stagecoach.